natbprice/tvdiff/inst/paper/paper.md

 # Summary
 The **tvdiff** package is an R translation of the Matlab implementation of the Total Variation Regularized Numerical Differentiation algorithm [@chartrand2011numerical].
 This algorithm is also available as Python code [@tvregdiff].
 Our package, `tvdiff`, comprises a single function, [__TVRegDiffR__](https://github.com/natbprice/tvdiff/blob/master/R/TVRegDiffR.R).

-The original publication [@chartrand2011numerical] presents two approaches to using this algorithm, a 'small-scale' and a 'large-scale'.
-The 'large-scale' implementation is extremely computationally expensive, and is not implemented in this wrapper.
-We have included, however, both the small-scale and large-scale datasets used for each approach (small-scale, large-scale) in @chartrand2011numerical.
-We present package functionality using the small-scale data originally published in @chartrand2011numerical.
+The original publication [@chartrand2011numerical] presents two approaches to using this algorithm: 'small-scale' and 'large-scale'.
+The 'large-scale' implementation is extremely computationally expensive, and is therefore not implemented in this package.
+We do, however provide both the small-scale and large-scale datasets used by @chartrand2011numerical.
+This package comprises all functionality for the small-scale methods as originally published in @chartrand2011numerical.

 # Example using 'smalldemodata'
 This example uses a [small-scale dataset](/data-raw/smalldemodata.csv) which is based on the function